-- 6.1.3 Without limiting subrule 6.1.2, the Court may make orders: - (a) restricting access to the transcript of proceedings; or - (b) restricting access to the content of any pleading or any other document on the Court file; or - (c) relating to the manner in which evidence may be presented to the Court; or - (d) relating to the time when and the place where certain evidence is to be taken; or - (e) relating to the manner of identifying and referring to evidence about specified subject matters; or - (f) relating to the presentation of evidence about a cultural or customary subject.
+- 6.1.2 The Court may, at any time in a proceeding, make any order it considers appropriate relating to evidentiary matters. - 6.1.3 Without limiting subrule 6.1.2, the Court may make orders: - (a) restricting access to the transcript of proceedings; or - (b) restricting access to the content of any pleading or any other document on the Court file; or - (c) relating to the manner in which evidence may be presented to the Court; or - (d) relating to the time when and the place where certain evidence is to be taken; or - (e) relating to the manner of identifying and referring to evidence about specified subject matters; or - (f) relating to the presentation of evidence about a cultural or customary subject.